ReinforcementLearning-RUG/rl-policy-gradient/README.md

 <br />
 <p align="center">
-  <h1 align="center">Reinforcement Learning - Final Project Template</h1>
+  <h1 align="center">Reinforcement Learning</h1>

   <p align="center">
   </p>
 </p>

 ## About
-This project contains skeleton code and a virtual environment to help you get started on the final project.
-You are free to add more packages and modules.
+This project contains skeleton code and a virtual environment to help you get started on the programming part of the final assignment.
-You are also free to change the project structure to use a convention you prefer.
-The one provided is the default project structure from `poetry`.

 ## Getting started

 ### Prerequisites

-- [GCC](https://gcc.gnu.org/) (a C++ compiler) - if you are using an environment that requires `box2d-py`.
-- [Swig](https://swig.org/) - if you are using an environment that requires `box2d-py`.
 - [Poetry](https://python-poetry.org/).

-The first two dependencies are required for `box2d-py` because it is a dependency of `box2d-py` which some gymnasium environments use to render the environment.

 ## Running
 <!--